clarenceb/tutorial-dapr-cli/README.md

   --out table

 watch -n 5 az monitor log-analytics query --workspace $WORKSPACE_CLIENT_ID --analytics-query "\"ContainerAppConsoleLogs_CL | where ContainerAppName_s == 'nodeapp' and (Log_s contains 'persisted' or Log_s contains 'order') | where TimeGenerated >= ago(30m) | project ContainerAppName_s, Log_s, TimeGenerated | order by TimeGenerated desc | take 20\"" --out table

+# Note: There is some latency is logs appearing via the CLI.
+The logs will appear sooner in the Azure Portal so use that to check over the CLI.

 URL=$NODEAPP_INGRESS_URL/neworder k6 run k6-script.js
 ```